Where accessibility meets metal.

 What is Br_tal?

-Growing up I was a huge fan of death metal and the extreme logos had a great influence in my love for typography later in life.
-I had the idea for this years ago but saw it as a perfect opportunity to practice implementing accessibility for web.
-This was a great challenge to make an accessible tool for the most un-accessible thing.
-Creating features to best enhance the experience while also.
-It was also a fun experience to go back and rediscover music and find new things.
-The term “brutal” is widely used throughout metal music to describe something that is very heavy or fast as well as entire genres.
+Growing up, I was a huge fan of death metal, and the extreme logos had a great influence on my love for typography later in life.
+I had the idea for this years ago, but saw it as a perfect opportunity to practice implementing accessibility.
+The challenge was to make an accessible tool for the most inaccessible thing.
+It was a fun experience to go back and rediscover music while working on my craft.
+The term “brutal” is widely used throughout the metal music scene to describe something that is very heavy.

-Some of these logos used are for bands I am not familiar with and possibly containing explicit content I don’t endorse.
+Some of these logos used are for bands I am not familiar with, and possibly contain explicit content I don’t endorse.

 What is Accessibility?